 - should prepare for the interview as though you were applying for a paid position.

 Use the interview as a chance to practise your interview skills.

-If an organization can't use your talents when you apply, you can ask to be put on a waiting list, or you can apply for a position at another organization.
+If an organization can't use your talents when you apply, you can ask to be put on a waiting list.
+You can also apply for a position at another organization.

 Practise attitudes and skills that support your career goals

-Volunteering offers you a great opportunity to practise attitudes and skills that will increase your value as an employee:
+Volunteering offers you a chance to practise attitudes and skills that will increase your value as an employee:

 - Know your job description and understand your role.

-- Be dependable—show up on time for every shift, let your supervisor know if you can’t make a shift and stay on task and complete assigned work.
+- Be dependable and show up on time for every shift.
+Let your supervisor know if you can’t make a shift, stay on task and complete assigned work.

 - Have a positive attitude.